1314 AM LA 03 Class Blog

 When I was a little girl during my summers I used to go visit my grandparents.
 They used to live in the state of Gujarat.
 They had a swing outside their house, that’s where I spent most of my time.
 That was the best feeling in the world.
 No matter how hot it was I would not feel a thing because I was simply enjoying the wind in my face.

-Also this time that I spent on those swings is when I would get to interact with my older cousin brother.
-This was when we would talk and get to know each other and soon he become one of my favorite cousins.
+would talk and get to know each other and soon he become one of my favorite cousins.
 We used to love spending all our time on those swings.
-Not only then but at times the whole family would gather around there especially during the nights and we would all have long talks.
+Not only then

 The song Seasons In The Sun by Westlife explains beautifully my emotion.